lyubomir-l1/SoftUni/README.md

 # SoftUni
- All the files and information from the course
+ All the files and information from the course.
+Everything you need!